Dream SMP: Cultural impact

-The Dream SMP has garnered a large following and a popular fandom, with hundreds of thousands of viewers turning up for live events.
+The Dream SMP garnered a large following and a popular fandom, with hundreds of thousands of viewers turning up for live events.
 Its storylines are analyzed in documentary-style videos, such as those of MatPat, who describes the series as "narrative storytelling through the lens of gaming".
 Broderick also attributes the Dream SMP's unprecedented success to how its story is showcased, describing it as being "a profound idea [that] essentially turns viewers into their own directors, hopping through streams to see which version of the story they want to focus on".
 In September 2021, Benjamin Herold of The Hechinger Report said that the Dream SMP "helped millions of kids stay connected to the social world" during the COVID-19 pandemic.

-The server's storylines have inspired fan art, fan fiction, and online musicals.
-Although unusual for an online creator, Dream has encouraged fan fiction to be written about him, stating that it ultimately helps his career.
-One notable fan creator is SAD-ist, an animator from the Philippines who illustrates events from the server's story set to music and dialogue clips.
+The server's storylines have inspired fan art, fan fiction, animations, and online musicals.
+Although unusual for an online creator, Dream encouraged fan fiction to be written about him, stating that it ultimately helps his career.
+One notable fan creator is Sad-ist, an animator from the Philippines who illustrates events from the server's story set to music and dialogue clips.

 An offhand joke post on Tumblr made at the expense of the Dream SMP fandom led to the creation of a fan-made server with its own plot and lore, known as "Penis SMP".

-On July 24, 2021, the flag of L'Manberg was spotted at an anti-vaccine protest in London, next to a Donald Trump flag.
+On July 24, 2021, the flag of L'Manburg was spotted at an anti-vaccine protest in London, next to a Donald Trump flag.